Paul Finch

 Paul Finch is an English author and scriptwriter.
 He began his writing career on the British television programme The Bill.
 His early scripts were for children's animation.
 He has written over 300 short stories which have appeared in magazines, such as All Hallows, the magazine of the Ghost Story Society and Black Static.
 He also edits anthologies of Horror stories with the overall title of Terror Tales.
 He has written variously for the books and other spin-offs from Doctor Who.
 He is the author of the ongoing series of DS Mark Heck Heckenberg novels.

 Early life and education

 Finch is the son of British television scriptwriter and dramatist Brian Finch.
+He studied history at Goldsmiths, University of London.
 He was a police officer with the Greater Manchester Police until 1988 and later a journalist.
 After being made redundant a few times, he turned to freelance writing in 1998.

 Children's animation

 In 1998 Finch wrote one episode of Little Hippo: Hippos Ahoy for Siriol Productions.
 In 2002 he worked on fifty 6½ minute episodes of an animated TV series for children called Nora and the Magic Tree for Hogg's Back Films.